pivotal/docs-tap/scst-store/cli_docs/insight_source.md

 ## See also

-* [Insight](insight.md)	 - This CLI is used to post data and make queries to the metadata store.
+* [Insight](insight.md)	 - This CLI is used to post data and query the metadata store.
 * [Insight source create](insight_source_create.md)	 - Create a source report.
 * [Insight source get](insight_source_get.md)	 - Get sources by repository, commit, or organization.
 * [Insight source packages](insight_source_packages.md)	 - Get source packages.